llorllale/llorllale.github.io/_posts/2022-12-07-k8s-kubeproxy.md

 - TODO macvlan instead of veth+bridge: https://unix.stackexchange.com/a/546090/311703
 - TODO discuss CNI
 - TODO warn about risks while performing commands; better to try in a VM or container or something
-- TODO remove all `sudo` since we are now doing the whole exercise in a container/VM
 - TODO warn that it's typically not possible to add a wireless interface to a bridge
-- TODO when pinging `eth0`, can we instead curl a server running on the host to keep it all uniform?
 - TODO say that there are several ways of configuring all this
 - TODO make sure echo 1 > /proc/sys/net/ipv4/ip_forward
 - TODO talk about Services and virtual IPs